shashikantdev3/solutions-for-data-structures-and-algorithms-in-python/README.md

 # solutions-for-data-structures-and-algorithms-in-python
-Solutions for exercises from the book Data Structures and Algorithms in Python by Michael H. Goldwasser, Michael T. Goodrich, and Roberto Tamassia
+My Solutions for exercises from the book Data Structures and Algorithms in Python by Michael H. Goldwasser, Michael T. Goodrich, and Roberto Tamassia

 ![image](https://github.com/shashikantdev3/solutions-for-data-structures-and-algorithms-in-python/assets/52612360/da45bdfa-6b30-428d-b860-03a3425b4aad)

 Welcome to my repository of solutions for the book "Data Structures and Algorithms in Python" by Michael H. Goldwasser, Michael T. Goodrich, and Roberto Tamassia.
-This repository contains my solutions to the exercises provided in the book, and it aims to serve as a helpful resource for anyone studying or interested in algorithms and data structures using Python.
+This repository contains my solutions to the exercises provided in the book, and it aims to serve as a helpful resource for anyone studying or interested in Basic Python and algorithms & data structures using Python.

 ## Table of Contents